Seteco/Somorrostro/Monitoring-SYNPROXY.md

  - [ngnix log with the POST requests](https://iplists.firehol.org/netdata-attacks/post_log-20160409-1456.txt)
  - [IPs of the hosts that made the POST requests](https://iplists.firehol.org/netdata-attacks/post_ips-20160409-1456.txt)

 You actually stressed netdata a bit.

-Here it is:
+This is what happened with the POSTs:

 ![image](https://cloud.githubusercontent.com/assets/2662304/14405861/ea5b9a48-fea0-11e5-8e24-9eb0506943d5.png)

-And here a few hours later:
+And this is what happened with the wordpress attack:

 ![image](https://cloud.githubusercontent.com/assets/2662304/14405871/4d4c00de-fea1-11e5-9575-1fa70e8b1d25.png)